How To Buy A Franchise With No Money

 That doesn’t mean that owning a franchise is off-limits though - because while you may not have thousands of dollars sitting in your bank account ready to invest, there are ways to generate capital.
 Here’s a step-by-step guide to starting a business… even when you don’t have the funds you need right now.

-First, work out what you can afford
+First, before you buy a franchise, work out what you can afford.

 Before you start seriously considering different franchise options, you need to know exactly what you can afford.
 This means having an excellent understanding of your current finances - including your net worth.
 Compile a balance sheet that lists all of your assets and liabilities, and figure out what you can realistically invest.
 That way, you know how much you still need.
 It’s often worth seeking advice from a financial advisor at this point, so that they can help you determine what you can afford - and what you can’t.
 Starting a business is always going to require a certain amount of risk, but make sure you’re only taking a smart risk - and not overstretching yourself financially.

-Then, find the right franchise
+Then, find the right franchise for you.

 Franchise costs vary massively depending on the business and the franchisor.
 Do your research, and look for franchises that are a realistic fit with your financial situation.
 OK, so you don’t have half a million dollars to sink into a retail-based franchise - that doesn’t mean that franchising is off the table for you.
 Service based franchises like WOW 1 DAY PAINTING are more affordable because there’s no retail rates associated.
 You can base your business from home, and they’re low inventory, low overhead – meaning a lower initial investment and faster ramp-up time – so that with hard work and determination, you can start making money, and earning back your investment, fast.